nus-cs2113-AY2324S1/ip/docs/README.md

 ### Exiting the Chat-bot

-You can exit the chat-bot after finishing the actions that you desire
+You can exit the chat-bot after finishing the actions that you desire.

-Just input `bye` to end the chatbot
+Just input `bye` to end the chat-bot.

 ```
 bye